-Often, it has something to do with the workplace environment and work conditions, along with a variety of factors that define the culture of the organization.
+Leaders need to set the stage for productivity by creating a digitally-led culture that takes a bottom-up leadership approach.
 Employee talent is a critical asset for any company, and it has to be maximized by ensuring employees are motivated to work and deliver great results they are capable of and qualified for.

-Therefore, employers and companies must implement some changes in the setup and integrate some tools to enhance the productivity and efficiency of their workforce.
-A very successful plant manager once stated that one of the keys to a thriving manufacturing is to do simple things remarkably well.
+Manufacturing employers must integrate digital tools to enhance the productivity and efficiency of their workforce.
+A very successful plant manager once stated that one of the keys to becoming a thriving manufacturing company is to do simple things remarkably well.
 This means that great results can actually come from mastering simple techniques and applying them consistently.
 (For more on this, look at the section below on lean operations.)

-Here are four powerful ways to use this idea to increase productivity in manufacturing.
+Here are ten powerful ways to increase productivity in manufacturing.

 The most successful manufacturing companies across all industries leverage technology to give their workers easy access to communications, collaboration, and information even when they are off-site.
-This leads to higher outputs, while arming employees with resources they need to do their job well.
-Rather than presenting a threat to your manufacturing workforce, companies should view AI technology as a mechanism for improving productivity and a technological asset to their production schedules and workforce productivity
+Companies should embrace AI as a mechanism for improving productivity and a technological asset to their schedules, deadlines, and workforce productivity

-2. Have a Mobile Operational Communication Strategy in place
+3. Have a Mobile Operational Communication Strategy in Place

 Internal mobile communication can do more than just managing and distributing information.
 Quality internal communication strategies can cultivate the development of a community between the workers and employers that will foster a relationship of trust, which is vital to a team working towards achieving a goal.